meshtastic/firmware/docs/software/nrf52-TODO.md

 ### PPR1 TODO

-* fix usb - check latest tinyusb
+* fix usb - I think the problem is VBUS in HW

-* Test GPS - try pulsing reset
+* Test GPS - try pulsing reset - no joy.
+R19 is the resistor on the TX path from GPS to CPU R17 is the resistor for V_BK GPS power (measured 3V - ok!), R20 is the resistor for the RX path from CPU to GPS.
+R18 for RESET (it is low and GPS reset is high - ok!)
+* V_BK for the GPS should probably be supplied from something always on

+* use S113 soft device 7.2.0
 * properly test charge controller config and read battery/charge status
 * fix bluetooth
 * fix LCD max contrast (currently too high, needs to be about 40?)